bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 For instance, in this example, I have now changed the code so that I get three somewhat random images each time I load it.
-It\'s not super random because I didn\'t give it a lot of options, but you can see that it\'s three different pictures each time.
-Let\'s take a look at the code to see how we do this.
+It&apos;s not super random because I didn&apos;t give it a lot of options, but you can see that it&apos;s three different pictures each time.
+Let&apos;s take a look at the code to see how we do this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 255.
 (150) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->